Field dynamics inference for local and causal interactions: Application

 \subsection{Source detection}

 In our last example we aim to perform source detection in the excitation field, in a case where also the dynamic response is unknown.
 To demonstrate this scenario we again generate a 1+1-dimensional synthetic example where in this case we assume that we are only able to measure the temporal evolution of the system at several locations.
 In particular we measure the temporal evolution at 50 randomly selected locations of the space under consideration.
 This results in $\approx 80 \%$ of the discrete space-time being unobserved, as the resolution is the same as in the previous example.
 As before, we assume that the measurements are subject to additive Gaussian noise with $\sigma_n = 0.3$ and also assume the system to be at rest at $t = 0$.
 The resulting data is shown in the top-left panel of figure \ref{fig:2dsparsesignal}.
 The unknown excitations are inverse gamma distributed to model strong but sparse excitations.
 We infer those from measurements of the system at multiple locations together with the dynamics encoding function $f$.
+The hyper-parameters of the prior for $f$ (see Eq.\ \eqref{eq:gausssmoothn}) are set to $(\sigma, \gamma) = (2.9, 1.7)$.
 The system used to generate the data exhibits damped traveling waves described by

 with $(c,m,\alpha,\beta) = (1.2,0.04,-0.013,0.005)$.
 From an information theoretical point of view this setup is very similar to the previous one since we only changed the measurement response to describe measurements of the temporal evolution at several locations, as well as the prior for excitations to be an inverse gamma prior.
 Consequently also the inference can be performed in the same way as before.